 The combination of efficiency and high purpose makes for a strange marriage: ruthlessly efficient corporate management techniques married to a goal that is deeply emotional.

-"We want to do things with heart," Venkat said.
+"We want to do things with heart," Venkat says.
 "It's not just, 'build large kitchens.'
 All these large kitchens have a big heart."

-Venkat's constantly looking for ways to increase efficiency so the program can feed more children.
-And he studies the data to see if the lunch program is having a discernible effect.
+Venkat is constantly looking for ways to increase efficiency so the program can feed more children.
+He studies the data to see if the lunch program is having a discernible effect.
 He's recently noticed more children are coming to school on one particular day each week: the day the lunch program includes dessert.

 Venkat said he was going to try to use the inducement of dessert to get kids to come to school.
 Typically, the children know on which day dessert is going to be included in lunch.

-"We are trying to make it a secret, so they keep guessing and they come to school," he said with a laugh.
+"We are trying to make it a secret, so they keep guessing and they come to school," he says with a laugh.

 Independent audits of the program have found it's having a profound effect.

-"The school attendance goes up, malnutrition level comes down, dropout rates comes down," Venkat said.
+"The school attendance goes up, malnutrition level comes down, dropout rates comes down," Venkat says.

-But besides the statistics, Venkat said he regularly sees the human face of the results.
+But besides the statistics, Venkat says he regularly sees the human face of the results.

 A young man recently visited Venkat.
 He was in one of the earliest cohorts of children who've been helped by the lunch program.